Raiffeisen-DGTL/checkita-data-quality/README.md

   Spark and Scala libraries (use `-DASSY_MODE=NOSPARK` to exclude spark libraries from uber jar).
 Following sbt command need to be executed to assemble uber-jar with Checkita dependencies only: `checkita-core / assemblyPackageDependency`.
 * As all framework dependencies are available via the spark library class path, it is only required to submit jar file with Checkita itself.
-One can be packages using sbt command `checkita-core / package`.
+One can be packaged using sbt command `checkita-core / package`.

 ## Contribution